-Revision as of 15:49, 25 May 2021 (view source) Richardphillips (talk | contribs) (Tag: 2017 source edit) ← Older edit e 6: Line 6: {{Portal/ContainerOpen col=1 class=intro-subpage}} {{Portal/ContainerOpen col=1 class=intro-subpage}} + Members have a range of sailing and motor yachts, from light displacement racers to traditional blue water cruisers.
+Line 6: Line 6: {{Portal/ContainerOpen col=1 class=intro-subpage}} {{Portal/ContainerOpen col=1 class=intro-subpage}} + + Members have a range of sailing and motor yachts, from light displacement racers to traditional blue water cruisers.
 At GYC we have both deep water and drying trot moorings.
 The drying moorings allow access three hours either side of high water and the deep water moorings are accessible at any state of the tide.
 None of our moorings have direct access from the shore so berth holders need to own a tender, though a trot boat is operational on club race days.
 We also have an all tide visitor pontoon connected to the main clubhouse that can be used by members for short periods.
 At GYC we have both deep water and drying trot moorings.
 The drying moorings allow access three hours either side of high water and the deep water moorings are accessible at any state of the tide.
 None of our moorings have direct access from the shore so berth holders need to own a tender, though a trot boat is operational on club race days.
-We also have an all tide visitor pontoon connected to the main clubhouse that can be used by members for short periods. e 11: Line 13: The club also has a well-equipped yard with hardstanding for 20 boats and a brand new boat lift.
+We also have an all tide visitor pontoon connected to the main clubhouse that can be used by members for short periods.
+Line 11: Line 13: The club also has a well-equipped yard with hardstanding for 20 boats and a brand new boat lift.
 Berth holders also have use of a workshop, engine shed, sail loft and storage lockers.
 The club also has a well-equipped yard with hardstanding for 20 boats and a brand new boat lift.
 Berth holders also have use of a workshop, engine shed, sail loft and storage lockers.
 There is rarely a waiting list for moorings and we can usually accommodate boats up to a maximum of 12 meters and ten tons.
-As we rely on our members volunteering for all aspects of our management and maintenance, we are able to keep the prices for moorings and yard [[Fees_and_Charges very reasonable indeed!]]
-We can usually accommodate boats up to a maximum of 12 meters and ten tons.
-As we rely on our members volunteering for all aspects of our management and maintenance, we are able to keep the prices for moorings and yard [[Fees_and_Charges very reasonable indeed!]]
-Members have a range of sailing and motor yachts, from light displacement racers to traditional blue water cruisers.
-The sailing area is restricted upstream by Tower Bridge but + has no restrictions downstream.
+As we rely on our members volunteering for all aspects of our management and maintenance, we are able to keep the prices for moorings and yard [[Fees_and_Charges]very reasonable indeed!]] + Members have a range of sailing and motor yachts, from light displacement racers to traditional blue water cruisers The sailing area is restricted upstream by Tower Bridge but has no restrictions downstream.
 It is possibe to sail to the Thames Estuary and beyond on a single tide.
-The sailing area is restricted upstream by Tower Bridge but has no restrictions downstream.
-It is possibe to sail to the T hames Estuary and beyond on a single tide.
-Members who own cruisers are often in need of crew, with or without experience, and we maintain a [http://members.greenwichyachtclub.co.uk/activities/cruiser list of these opportunities] on the members portal.
+The sailing area is restricted upstream by Tower Bridge bu has no restrictions downstream.
+It is possibe to sail to the hames Estuary and beyond on a single tide. has no restrictions downstream.
+It is possibe to sail to the + or without experience, and we maintain a [http://men greenwichyachtclub.co.uk/activities/cruiser list of the